The play-in games are set, as NBA looks to the postseason

 OTHER MATCHUPS

-By the close of business Sunday, four best-of-seven first-round series will also be determined.

-Boston or Milwaukee will play No. 6 Chicago in an East first-round series, and Philadelphia or Boston will play Toronto in another East matchup.
+Defending NBA champion Milwaukee will be seeded No. 3 in the East and will play No. 6 Chicago in a first-round series.
+Fourth-seeded Philadelphia will face fifth-seeded Toronto in another East matchup.

 In the West, Golden State and Dallas are vying later Sunday to see who ends up No. 3, while Utah and Denver both have chances to be No. 5.